Meet the Ulrich lab

 Katharina Utschakowski

-Katharina is currently working on her Bachelor thesis in the Ulrich lab.
+Katharina has writen her Bachelor thesis in the Ulrich lab.
+She is studying the Master Biochemistry and Molecular Medicine at the University of Cologne and working on her project as a student assistent.
 Her work focuses on the structural and functional characterisation of a mitochondrial protein that shows strong structural similarities to the stress-sensing chaperone Get3.
 As a result, she wants to investigate whether this protein could also function as a chaperone under ATP-depleting conditions.